The Business Financial Health and Resilience of SMEs and Women-Owned SMEs in India Report

 Advancing Gender Equality and Empowerment, Financial Inclusion and Resilience

-This report, published by Financial Resilience Institute in October 2025, was made possible thanks to the support of Standard Chartered as a WE-Finance Code Global Signatory.
-The report aligns with work by Standard Chartered and others to advance gender equality and empowerment and financial health and inclusion for Small and Medium Businesses (SMEs).
+The report was made possible with the support of the Institute’s client, Standard Chartered Bank, a WE-Finance Code Global Signatory.
+It closely aligns with the work of the bank, other financial institutions and financial health leaders to advance gender equality and empowerment, as well as financial health and inclusion for Small and Medium Businesses (SMEs).

 Definitions of SMEs and Women-Owned SMEs